The price of Bitcoin just hit an all-time high

 Waymo sues Uber and Otto for theft of trade secrets

-Wow – Bitcoin just hit an all-time high.
-The digital currency is currently trading at around $1,186 – which is about $20 more than it’s previous all-time high of ~$1,165, which it hit three years ago in November 2013, at the height of Bitcoin-mania.
+Wow — Bitcoin just hit an all-time high.
+The digital currency is currently trading at around $1,186 — which is about $20 more than its previous all-time high of ~$1,165, which it hit in November 2013, at the height of Bitcoin-mania.

 A few months after that all-time high, Mt.
-Gox, one of the earliest and biggest Bitcoin exchanges, shut down after news it has lost hundreds of thousands of Bitcoin owned by its users.
+Gox, one of the earliest and biggest Bitcoin exchanges, shut down after news it had lost hundreds of thousands of Bitcoin owned by its users.
 This caused the price to nearly drop in half.
-Since then over the past four years the price has fluctuated dramatically, sometimes tied to news like the Halvening and broad economic uncertainty and hacked exchanges and sometimes seemingly moving on no news at all.
+Since then, over the past four years, the price has fluctuated dramatically, sometimes tied to news like the halving and broad economic uncertainty and hacked exchanges and, sometimes, seemingly moving on no news at all.

-Two years ago Bitcoin was stabilized around $250 – with some people thinking thinking it never would come close to $1,000 again.
+Two years ago Bitcoin was stabilized around $250 — with some people thinking it never would come close to $1,000 again.
 But since then, and especially in the last year, the price has been on a pretty steady and stabilized rise (at least relatively speaking).
-A year ago today it was trading at ~$425, six months ago it was at $584, three months ago it was at $736, and just one month ago it was trading at $885.
+A year ago today it was trading at ~$425, six months ago it was at $584, three months ago it was at $736 and just one month ago it was trading at $885.

 So what’s causing this dramatic but steady rise?
 As always, we can’t be totally sure.

-One good reason could be that Bitcoin’s performance may now be tied to the stock market in general – which has also been skyrocketing since President Trump was elected.
+One good reason could be that Bitcoin’s performance may now be tied to the stock market in general — which has also been skyrocketing since President Trump was elected.
 Both the NASDAQ, Dow, Russell and S&P 500 have all set all-time highs just in the last week.
-This is an interesting theory, because traditionally investors put money into alternative assets like Bitcoin (and gold) when the market was going poorly and they wanted somewhere else to put their money.
-That being said, the rally may be a sign that Bitcoin is transitioning away from a alternative asset and morphing into a more popular form of payment for businesses, meaning its price could start to follow the stock market more closely.
+This is an interesting theory, because traditionally investors put money into alternative assets like Bitcoin (and gold) when the market is going poorly and they want somewhere else to put their money.
+That being said, the rally may be a sign that Bitcoin is transitioning away from an alternative asset and morphing into a more popular form of payment for businesses, meaning its price could start to follow the stock market more closely.

-Another anecdotal option – last week congress confirmed Mike Mulvaney as director of the Office of Management and Budget.
-Mike is an advocate of Bitcoin – he was the first member of congress to accept Bitcoin donations, and helped launch the “Blockchain Caucus” to advance policy surrounding cryptocurrencies.
+Another anecdotal option — last week Congress confirmed Mike Mulvaney as director of the Office of Management and Budget.
+Mike is an advocate of Bitcoin — he was the first member of Congress to accept Bitcoin donations, and helped launch the “Blockchain Caucus” to advance policy surrounding cryptocurrencies.

-Another potentially major cause is that the Bitcoin community (and Wall Street) is waiting to hear if the SEC will approve the Winklevoss Bitcoin ETF, which if approve would be the first Bitcoin ETF in a U.S market.
-This would make it much easier to average investors to take a stake in the digital currency.
+Another potentially major cause is that the Bitcoin community (and Wall Street) is waiting to hear if the SEC will approve the Winklevoss Bitcoin ETF, which, if approved, would be the first Bitcoin ETF in a U.S market.
+This would make it much easier for average investors to take a stake in the digital currency.
 So to an extent, traders may already be pricing in an affirmative decision, which is why the price is trading so high.

-While Bitcoin’s volatility is certainly less than it once was, the currency is still susceptible to dramatic spikes in both directions – so as always be thoughtful before deciding to invest.
+While Bitcoin’s volatility is certainly less than it once was, the currency is still susceptible to dramatic spikes in both directions — so, as always, be thoughtful before deciding to invest.

 0